 *Must be in English and in the language of the program, if different

 4. Disciplinary Clearance

-*Please bring this form to Timothy Rice's office at 603 Bryant Place.
-The assistants in his office will verify your clean disciplinary record on campus, sign the form, and return it to you.
+*Please bring this form to Turley Student Services Center, where the Director of Housing will verify your clean disciplinary record on campus, sign the form, and have it returned to you.

-*You may order a copy of your transcript at the student services/registrar area on the ground floor of Hardway Hall.
+*You may order a copy of your transcript at Turley Student Services Center.
 It only takes a few days to process this request.

-6. APPLICATIONS now via online process: see Dr. Hippolyte for details
+6. APPLICATIONS and the online process: see Dr. Hippolyte for details

-Students applying for placement fill out the ISEP application online (www.isep.org) and register in the WVU Study Abroad system online on the WVU International Programs website (internationalprograms.wvu.edu) The FSU Study Abroad Advisor needs to approve the applications and sign before delivering them to the Office of International Programs at WVU in Morgantown.
+Students applying for placement fill out the ISEP application online (www.isep.org) and register in the WVU Study Abroad system online on the WVU International Programs website (internationalprograms.wvu.edu) The FSU Study Abroad Advisor needs to approve the applications and sign a form to forward to the Office of International Programs at WVU in Morgantown.
 The contact person for ISEP at the WVU OIP is Dr. Semoa Desousa-Brown.